 In evaluating our business, we use Adjusted EBITDA and Adjusted EBITDA margin as supplemental measures of our operating performance.
 We define Adjusted EBITDA as net income plus interest expense, income tax expense, depreciation and amortization, stock-based compensation expense, pre-opening expenses, and other gains/losses, and expenses that we do not believe are indicative of our ongoing expenses.
 Adjusted EBITDA excludes pre-opening expenses because we do not believe these expenses are indicative of the underlying operating performance of our stores.
 The amount and timing of pre-opening expenses are dependent on, among other things, the size of new stores opened and the number of new stores opened during any given period.
 Adjusted EBITDA margin means, for any period, the Adjusted EBITDA for that period divided by the net sales for that period.
 We consider Adjusted EBITDA and Adjusted EBITDA margin important supplemental measures of our operating performance and believe they are frequently used by analysts, investors and other interested parties in the evaluation of companies in our industry.
 Other companies in our industry, however, may calculate Adjusted EBITDA and Adjusted EBITDA margin differently than we do.
-Management also uses Adjusted EBITDA and Adjusted EBITDA margin as additional measurement tools for purposes of business decision-making, including evaluating store performance, developing budgets and managing expenditures.
-Management believes Adjusted EBITDA and Adjusted EBITDA margin allow investors to evaluate our operating performance and compare our results of operations from period to period on a consistent basis by excluding items that management does not believe are indicative of our core operating performance.
+Management also uses Adjusted EBITDA and Adjusted EBITDA and Adjusted EBITDA and Adjusted EBITDA and Adjusted EBITDA margin gerformance, developing budgets and managing expenditures.
+Management believes Adjusted EBITDA and Adjusted EBITDA margin as additional measurement tools for purposes of business decision-making, including evaluating store performance, developing of operations from period to period on a consistent basis by excluding items that management does not believe are indicative of our core operating performance.